Employment for rural youth

 90% of young people rate the trainings as relevant to the labour market.

-The 360° AgriJobs approach opens diverse pathways for African youth– from gender-sensitive projects to the swift creation of jobs through micro-enterprises.
+The 360° AgriJobs approach opens diverse pathways for African youth – from gender-sensitive projects to the swift creation of jobs through micro-enterprises.
 Benefiting from this approach in combination with different projects and partners, young people have experienced transformative changes through training, mentoring, employment matching, networking, and improved access to finance.
-Here are some of the hundred’s stories worth telling:
+Here are some of the hundreds of stories worth telling:

 Explore our extensive resources, including toolboxes, podcasts, articles, videos and more, covering key topics like Rural Youth Employment, Gender and Youth, Agroecology, and Access to Finance.